The nave and chancel of our beautiful old building were consecrated in the 13th Century. It's the only church in Norwich with a thatched roof.

 The walls are mainly local flint, held together with lime mortar.

-Look out for the font, the consecration crosses, the piscina and wall paintings.
+Look out for the font, the consecration crosses, the piscina and medieval wall paintings.

 The Old Church is used for services every week and has a quiet, intimate atmosphere.